Psychiatric Service Dog

 Qualifications for a Psychiatric Service Dog

-To qualify for a psychiatric service dog, you need to meet two service dog requirements: have an ADA-eligible disability and a dog that has been trained to perform a task relating to your condition.
+To qualify for a psychiatric service dog, you need to meet two service dog requirements: having a qualifying disability and a dog that has been trained to perform a task relating to your condition.
 The ADA defines a mental health disability as “any mental or psychological disorder” such as “emotional or mental illness, and specific learning disabilities” that substantially limits one or more major life activities, such as the ability to work, socialize, sleep, or go to school.

 The following mental health conditions can qualify for a psychiatric service dog: